dao-duc-tung/auto-audition/README.md

 On the keys controlling thread, I wait until the marker is at the head part.
 Then I perform keys detection and send the keyboard code to the game window.
 Then I wait until the marker is at the tail part.
-That is to make sure the keys detection will be performed one time per one loop.
+That is to make sure the keys detection will be performed one time per loop.

 For the Ctrl hitting thread, the Ctrl hitting time detection will be started only when the marker passed the middle of the perfect bar.
 This is to make sure the algorithm doesn't measure the hitting time too soon.
-The farer the marker is to the perfect position, the worse the measurement will be.
+The farther the marker is to the perfect position, the worse the measurement will be.

 <p align="center">